psibr/Susanoo/README.md

 ```

 #####How does it work?
 Susanoo uses Linq expression trees to dynamically write and compile code to map your objects before the command ever executes, leaving your SQL calls unaffected.
+It does this all while avoiding slow reflection code and nasty reflection.emit IL.

 #####Installation
 Susanoo does not require any configuration out of the box.
 The easiest way to install is of course via nuget package.